 Champs-Elysées: Franklin Roosevelt (line 1), George V (line 1) or Champs-Elysées – Clémenceau (lines 1 and 13)

 For more information about the Arc de Triomphe, you can check its official website.

-3) Château de Versailles
+3) Palace of Versailles

 The Trianons and the Hameau only open at noon.

 Access: Versailles Château Rive Gauche station (RER C) or Versailles Rive Droite station (Transilien L, access by the Paris Saint-Lazare station)